 **Update: An awesome reader notified me that the original is actually a printable you can get for yourself HERE!**

 We’ve known since the beginning of April and thankfully we did most of our traveling when I was still feeling pretty good minus some major fatigue.
 I was really sick for a few days in mid April, but thought I lucked out and that it was over.
 I was sooooo wrong.
-This is nothing like my pregnancy with Vanessa.
-I got sick once with her and mostly dealt with low blood pressure symptoms, but only when I showered.
+This is nothing like my pregnancy with V. I got sick once with her and mostly dealt with low blood pressure symptoms, but only when I showered.